The Fragility of Optimized Bandit Algorithms: Introduction

-Our proofs rely upon change-of-measure arguments that also provide insight into how algorithms optimized for expected regret can fail to identify the optimal arm, thereby generating large regret.
-For example, we show that conditional on large regret, the sub-optimal arm sample means obey laws of large numbers that indicate that they continue to behave in their usual way; see Proposition \ref{prop8}.
-This suggests that the most likely way that large regret occurs for such optimized algorithms is when the optimal arm under-performs in the exploration phase at the start of the algorithm, after which it is played infrequently, thereby generating large amounts of regret.
+Our proofs rely on change-of-measure arguments that also provide insight into how algorithms optimized for expected regret can fail to identify the optimal arm, thereby generating large regret.
+For example, we show that conditional on large regret, the sample means of sub-optimal arms obey laws of large numbers that indicate that they continue to behave in their usual way; see Proposition \ref{prop6}.
+This suggests that the most likely way that large regret occurs for such optimized algorithms is when the optimal arm under-performs in the exploration phase at the start of the experiment, after which it is played infrequently, thereby generating large amounts of regret.
 This intuitive scenario has been heuristically considered several times in the literature (see, e.g., \cite{audibert_etal2009}), but this paper provides the theoretical justification for its central role in generating large regret.

-To mitigate some of the fragility issues we expose, we show how to modify UCB algorithms so as to ensure a desired degree of robustness to model mis-specification (Proposition \ref{prop5}).
-The modification is designed to lighten the regret distribution tail to a given exponent, thereby creating a prescribed margin of safety against model mis-specification.
-As a part of our analysis, we provide a trade-off between the logarithmic rate of exploration and the resulting heaviness of the regret tail.
-For example, in well-specified settings, if one increases the amount of exploration by a factor of $(1+b)$ times for a desired $b > 0$, then the tail of the resulting regret distribution will have an exponent of $-(1+b)$ (or less).
+To mitigate some of the fragility issues we expose, we show how to modify UCB algorithms so that their regret tails are lighter.
+By suitably increasing the rate of UCB exploration, we can achieve any polynomial or exponential rate of tail decay; see Proposition \ref{prop5}.
+For example, in well-specified settings, if one increases the nominal amount of exploration by a factor of $1+b$ times for any desired $b > 0$, then the tail of the resulting regret distribution will have an exponent of $-(1+b)$ (or less).
+In particular, $\P(R(T) > x) \asymp x^{-(1+b)}$ as $T \to \infty$, uniformly in $x$ with $\log^a(T) \le x \le c T$, for any $a > 1$ and suitable $c > 0$.
+By lightening the regret distribution tail to a given exponent, we also create a prescribed margin of safety against model mis-specification.
+The modified UCB algorithm becomes more robust to mis-specification of the reward distribution (Corollary \ref{cor4}) and of the serial dependence structure of rewards (Corollary \ref{cor5}).
+Of course, these benefits must come at the cost of greater expected regret.
+We study (sharp) trade-offs between the regret tail and expected regret in Proposition \ref{prop5} and Theorem \ref{thm0}.

+Our study of the tail of the regret distribution of MAB algorithms, and our uncovering of the above fragility phenomena, underscore the value of understanding the regret distribution beyond the expected regret performance measure that the literature focuses overwhelmingly on.
+Despite the fundamental role of expected regret for sequential decision-making under uncertainty, as we show, important insights can be missed and severe fragility can result from optimizing for expected regret alone.
+Our work thus provides a novel and useful complement to the by-now mature theory of expected regret in the bandit literature.
+See also Section \ref{relatedwork} for recent related work concerning the regret distribution.